-Where is CenturyLink Available?
+Where is CenturyLink Available in 2022?

 CenturyLink provides a standard digital subscriber line (DSL) internet throughout the United States except for California, Kentucky, and the New England states Maine, New Hampshire, Vermont, Rhode Island, New York, and Connecticut, as well as Delaware and Maryland.